StuSerious/tabulator/design/README.md

 ## credits 💖

-***note**: many of the designs in this directory have been slightly modified to better fit the design constraints of `tabulator`, see below for the original sources.*
+***note**: many of the designs in this directory have been slightly modified to better fit the design constraints of `tabulator`, and most materials and appearences have been modified for better rendering; see below for the original, unmodified sources.*

 all the designs used in `tabulator` are available to the public for free, here are the amazing people that made them: